For me, simply hearing the term “Investing” used to evoke certain images in my mind a few years ago.

-Try not to grow your savings account, grow your assets (stocks, property, etc) for greater ROI (return on investment).
+Try not to grow your savings account, grow your assets (stocks, property, etc) for more significant ROI (return on investment).

 But on the other hand, if your money is super tight for you right now, investing shouldn’t be your priority at all.
-Only when you have some extra money that you don’t need anytime soon that you can put it to good use, choose Investing.
+Only when you have extra money that you won’t be needing anytime soon you can put it to good use, choose Investing.

-It all seems hard and complicated until its done!
+It all seems complex and complicated until it’s done!
 So don’t say no before you even try investing.

 There are literally plenty of ways you can get started (some of which are mentioned above), once you get the hang of it, you’ll enjoy the liberating feeling of NOT constantly worrying about your financial situation in the coming times.

 1. How can I invest $100, $500, or $1000?

 You can choose from a wide variety of stocks and ETFs where you can put your money in.

 A lot of good stocks are valued under the values mentioned above, you just have to look out and choose.
 And once again, Webull gives out two free stocks (one for signing up and one after depositing $100 that can be worth up to $1400)

 Buying company stocks isn’t that hard anymore.
 Investing in stocks has become so convenient mainly due to the emergence of new beginner-friendly brokerage apps such as Webull.